Acetylene: Chemicals

-Acetylene can be semihydrogenated to ethylene, providing a feedstock for a variety of polyethylene plastics.
-Another major application of acetylene, especially in China is its conversion to acrylic acid derivatives.
+The reaction gives butynediol, with propargyl alcohol as the by-product.
+Copper acetylide is used as the catalyst.

+In addition to ethynylation, acetylene reacts with carbon monoxide to give acrylic acid, or acrylic esters.
+Metal catalysts are required.
 These derivatives form products such as acrylic fibers, glasses, paints, resins, and polymers.
 Except in China, use of acetylene as a chemical feedstock has declined by 70% from 1965 to 2007 owing to cost and environmental considerations.
+In China, acetylene is a major precursor to vinyl chloride.

+Historical uses

+Prior to the widespread use of petrochemicals, coal-derived acetylene was a building block for several industrial chemicals.
+Thus acetylene can be hydrated to give acetaldehyde, which in turn can be oxidized to acetic acid.
+Processes leading to acrylates were also commercialized.
+Almost all of these processes became obsolete with the availability of petroleum-derived ethylene and propylene.

 Niche applications

 In 1881, the Russian chemist Mikhail Kucherov described the hydration of acetylene to acetaldehyde using catalysts such as mercury(II) bromide.
 Before the advent of the Wacker process, this reaction was conducted on an industrial scale.

 The polymerization of acetylene with Ziegler–Natta catalysts produces polyacetylene films.
 Polyacetylene, a chain of CH centres with alternating single and double bonds, was one of the first discovered organic semiconductors.
 Its reaction with iodine produces a highly electrically conducting material.
 Although such materials are not useful, these discoveries led to the developments of organic semiconductors, as recognized by the Nobel Prize in Chemistry in 2000 to Alan J. Heeger, Alan G MacDiarmid, and Hideki Shirakawa.

 In the 1920s, pure acetylene was experimentally used as an inhalation anesthetic.

 Acetylene is sometimes used for carburization (that is, hardening) of steel when the object is too large to fit into a furnace.

 Acetylene is used to volatilize carbon in radiocarbon dating.
 The carbonaceous material in an archeological sample is treated with lithium metal in a small specialized research furnace to form lithium carbide (also known as lithium acetylide).
 The carbide can then be reacted with water, as usual, to form acetylene gas to feed into a mass spectrometer to measure the isotopic ratio of carbon-14 to carbon-12.